Upstream#

 according to the exponential weighted moving average formula.
 The larger the specified number, the less new values influence the average;

-if The respective moving averages are presented as Note Only successful responses are considered in the calculation;
+if The current calculation results are presented as Note Only successful responses are considered in the calculation;

 what constitutes an unsuccessful response